 Lotto Number Frequency & NODS Monitoring

 Track the number of times each lotto number has been drawn and monitor how many draws a number has been absent since its last appearance.
 By examining these statistics, you can optimize your lottery strategy with actual data rather than relying on guesswork.
 Monitor, study, and make informed choices.
+However, hot and cold numbers don't exist so we don't advise players to rely on individual numbers as a strategy on its own.
+Please scroll down for explanations.

 NOTE: If you're a mobile or tablet user, kindly switch to a desktop computer to use this module efficiently.